MyAnalytics setup for Office 365 Administrators

 The steps in this topic describe how to set up MyAnalytics for the users in your organization.
 Before you begin setup, complete the following:

 - Prerequisite software.
-Make sure that the environment requirements for MyAnalytics are fulfilled.
+Make sure that the plans and environments for MyAnalytics are in place.

 - Data privacy.
 Read the MyAnalytics privacy guide to understand the ways in which privacy is built into MyAnalytics and to learn the aspects that you can configure to address specific privacy requirements.

 To set up MyAnalytics, complete the tasks in this checklist:

 |Step 1 - Configure user settings||Office 365 Administrators||Configure MyAnalytics for each user in your organization.|